AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDtoElementCollection/README.md

 **[How To DTO an @ElementCollection](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootElementCollectionJoinFetch)**

-**Description:** This application is an example fetching a DTO that includes attributes from an `@ElementCollection`.
+**Description:** This application is an example of fetching a DTO that includes attributes from an `@ElementCollection`.

 **Key points:**\
      - by default, `@ElementCollection` is loaded lazy, keep it lazy\